Chhoti Si Baat

-Chhoti Si Baat (translation: A Small Matter) is a 1975 Indian Hindi-language romantic comedy film directed by Basu Chatterjee.
-Considered one of the best Hindi comedy films of the 1970s, it is a nostalgic favourite for its quirky take on pre-hypercongestion Mumbai.
-The film became a box office hit and stars Amol Palekar, Vidya Sinha, Ashok Kumar and Asrani in lead roles. and also earned six Filmfare nominations and a Filmfare Award for Best Screenplay for Basu Chatterjee.
+Chhoti Si Baat (translation: A Small Matter) is a 1976 Indian Hindi-language romantic comedy film directed by Basu Chatterjee.
+The film stars Amol Palekar, Vidya Sinha, Ashok Kumar and Asrani, and was a financial success. and also earned six Filmfare nominations and a Filmfare Award for Best Screenplay for Basu Chatterjee.
 The film is a remake of the 1960 British film School for Scoundrels.

-It also established Amol Palekar as having an uncommon comic talent for playing mousy characters, a role he would go on to repeat several times in his career.
-As with other Basu Chatterjee films, movie stars have small cameos playing themselves: Dharmendra and Hema Malini (whose mother Jaya Chakravarthy helped produce the film) are in a movie-within-a-movie for the song Janneman Janneman, while Amitabh Bachchan plays himself in another scene, where he seeks advice from Ashok Kumar's character.
-He is dressed in costume from Zameer, whose film poster is prominently displayed at the bus stop scenes in Chhoti Si Baat.
+As with other Basu Chatterjee films, popular Bollywood actors briefly appear as themselves.
+Dharmendra and Hema Malini (whose mother Jaya Chakravarthy helped produce the film) appear for the song Janneman Janneman, while Amitabh Bachchan plays himself in another scene.
+He is dressed in costume from Zameer, the film poster for which is visible at some of the bus stop scenes.
 B.R.
-Chopra is the producer for Zameer, just as he is for Chhoti Si Baat.
+Chopra is the producer for both Zameer and Chhoti Si Baat.